mhwlng/fip-elite/README.md

 If FipSerialNumber in joysticksettings.config has the special value "window", then a separate window is created, that is NOT a mirror of a FIP display.

-**So this window will also work WITHOUT any connected FIP display.**
+**This window will also work WITHOUT any connected FIP display.**

+WindowWidth/WindowHeight in joysticksettings.config can be adjusted if the window is NOT a mirror of a FIP display.
+Otherwise these values are ignored.

 You can then use a tool like [OVR Toolkit](https://store.steampowered.com/app/1068820/OVR_Toolkit/) to display this window in VR.